syncfusion-content/blazor-docs/blazor/combobox/templates.md

 ## Combine two fields without Templates

 To display multiple fields in the combobox without using templates, which is achieved by defining a new variable and passing the value with the desired format with the help of the `get` and `set` methods.

-In this following example, the FirstName variable is defined with the `get` and `set` methods.
-The `get` method returns the concatenation of the FirstName and LastName variables, with a space in between.
-This allows you to display the full name in the user interface and update the FirstName and LastName variables when the user changes the full name.
+In the `GameFields` class, the `Name` property is defined with the `get` and `set` methods.
+* The `get` method is used to retrieve the value of the Name property.
+In this example, it concatenates the FirstName and LastName variables, with a space in between and returns the full name as a string.
+* The `set` method is used to update the value of the Name property.
+In this example, it is not being used, as the value of the Name property is determined by the get method based on the FirstName and LastName properties.

 {% highlight cshtml %}